Library Documentation

 initial

-Retrieve all but the last item inside a list, or None if the list is empty.
+initial retrieves all but the last element inside list, or None if the list is empty.

 Initial

-Represents the default or initial value of a type.
+Initial represents the default or initial value for value.

 Initial : value => trait value